Neural-Machines-Inc/brand-assets/README.md

 ## Trademarks

-All brand assets remain the exclusive property of [Your Startup Name].
+All brand assets remain the exclusive property of Neural Machines.
 Our trademarks and trade dress may not be used in connection with any product or service that is not ours, in any manner that is likely to cause confusion among customers, or in any manner that disparages or discredits us.

 ## Questions?